livz/livz.github.io/_tips/Stack-exec.md

 }
 ```

-Now the program is stuck in an _infinite loop_, executing the shellcode:
+The program is now in an _infinite loop_, executing the shellcode:

 ```bash
 $ ./execStack2